nachodeq/Rosettier/README.md

 ## Key Features
 - **Experiment Planning**: Quickly set up your 96 or 384-well plate layout through a clean, intuitive interface.
-- **Excel Generation**: Export your planned experiments into an Excel format for more advanced or custom data analysis.
+- **Excel Generation**: Export your planned experiments into an file format for more advanced or custom data analysis.

 ## Getting Started
 1. **Access the App**